Joyyy821/Joyyy821.github.io/_pages/about.md

 I always feel motivated and thrilled about mathematical modeling and real robot applications.
 My current research interests revolve around multi-robot systems, Simultaneous Localization and Mapping (SLAM), and motion planning.

-I have spent almost 4 years immersing myself in the excited field of robotic research.
-Since October 2022, I've been working in the [Cognitive Robotics Lab](https://www.cogrob.org/) at UCSD, focusing on an indoor object SLAM project.
-Prior to that, from July 2020 to August 2022, I worked in the [Robotics &amp; AI Lab](https://crai.cuhk.edu.cn/) at CUHKSZ, where our research centered on marine robotics and modular robots.
+I have spent almost 4 years immersing myself in the exciting field of robotic research.
+Since October 2022, I've been working in the [Cognitive Robotics Lab](https://www.cogrob.org/) at UCSD, advised by Prof. Henrik Christensen.
+My focus is on indoor semantic SLAM.
+Prior to that, from July 2020 to August 2022, I worked in the [Robotics &amp; AI Lab](https://crai.cuhk.edu.cn/) at CUHKSZ and was advised by Prof. Huihuan Qian, where our research centered on marine robotics and modular robots.

-I am actively seeking RA positions and PhD positions at prestigious universities in the US right now.
-Please feel free to connect with me, explore my research, or discuss collaboration opportunities!
+I am actively seeking RA positions and PhD positions (25 Fall) at prestigious universities in the US right now.
+I am also opening to short-term job opportunities in robotics industry.
+Please feel free to connect with me, explore my research, or discuss potential collaboration!